fembuelita/cpst342-fall-2019/assignments/unit-3/converting-your-website-into-a-web-app.md

 In effect, our code does nothing, _yet_!
 It will allow us to do interesting things later on, though.

 Finally, wrap the JS code you just wrote in a function called `myAppOnload` and after that write an event handler for listening to the `document` to finish loading.
 Call the function when the event is completed.
 I'm providing the finished code for that here, but going forward you'll need to do these yourself.
-(Curious to know when to use `window.onload` vs `document.onload`?
+(Curious to know when to use `load` vs `DOMContentLoaded`?
 Check out this helpful answer <https://stackoverflow.com/a/588048>.)

 ##### Variant A